-I believe this is the first place where my parents ever travelled abroad together in their youth if I’m not mistaken.
+I believe this is the first place where my parents ever traveled abroad together in their youth if I’m not mistaken.
 And if it was anything like it is now, I can understand why.
-It’s a pleasure to wander on the streets of Veliko Tarnovo, getting lost on twisted alleys between nicely coloured buildings, while admiring the ever-present beautiful street art.
+It’s a pleasure to wander on the streets of Veliko Tarnovo, getting lost on twisted alleys between nicely colored buildings, while admiring the ever-present beautiful street art.

 You can get a nice view over the town from the Assen Dynasty Monument.
 Or, better yet, go admire the view of Veliko Tarnovo and its surroundings from Tsaravets Fortress – the best spot is right in front of the Patriarchal Cathedral of the Holy Ascension of God.
 Go inside it and take a look at the modern graffiti-like frescoes, too.

 If you’re lucky and you’re visiting during Summer, you might even get to see the Veliko Tarnovo International Folklore Festival.
 It takes place every year in Marno Pole Park and it’s free.